gabesumner/electron-motors-sfdx/README.md

 # Electron Motors Salesforce Platform Demo

-This is an end-to-end Lightning Platform demo based on a fictitious company called Electron Motors.
+This is an end-to-end Salesforce Platform demo based on a fictitious company called Electron Motors.

 ## Installation Instructions